ba114/Siemens-MS45.1/README.md

 # Siemens-MS45.1
-RR Definitions for MS45.1 ZHP
+RR ECU Editor Definitions for MS45.1 ZHP
+ADX file for logging using tunerpro